Classification II: evaluation & tuning {#classification2}

 The effect of irrelevant predictors¶

-Let’s take a look at an example where Smoothness
+Let’s take a look at an example where \(K\)-nearest neighbors performs

 , Concavity